 | Below 60 | 6,000+ | 5,200+ | 4,800+ | 4,200+ |

-Note: The 80–89 band uses confirmed data from official result and trend sources for all four years.
+The 80–89 band uses confirmed data from official results and trend sources for all four years.
 Other score bands are estimated proportionally from these anchor points.
 Figures represent cross-paper aggregates; individual paper ranks vary.

 What is a Good Score in TS PGECET 2026?

 A good score in TS PGECET depends on your target college and branch.
-For NIT Warangal or Osmania University, a score of 95 or more out of 120 is the safe target.
-For mid-tier autonomous colleges, 70–84 marks is a realistic benchmark that places you roughly in Rank 700–3,200.
+For JNTU Hyderabad or Osmania University, a score of 90 or more out of 120 is the safe target for CSE and ECE.
+For mid-tier autonomous colleges, 70–84 marks is a realistic benchmark placing you roughly at Rank 700–3,200.

 |---|---|---|